ColOfAbRiX/the-road-to-fp/04_pure_functions.md

 The two expressions return different values, as expected because `incrementCounter` is not pure as it makes use of a shared state in the form of the variable `counter`.

-So pure functions are a way to achieve referential transparency.
 Sounds easy to me!
-Let's see another example that is more edge case:
+Let's see another example that is a more edge case:

 ```Scala
 def factorial(n: Int): Int = {
     // In this example I don't want to deal with error cases, so just return 1 when n < 0
     var accumulator: Int = 1

     for (i <- 1 to Math.max(0, n))
         accumulator = i * accumulator

     accumulator
 }
 ```

 Is this function pure or not?
 Is it referentially transparent or not?
-The for loop uses the state represented by the variable `accumulator` so you might think the function is not pure.
+The for loop uses the state represented by the variable `accumulator` so the function is not pure because it has impure code.

-But even if we use `var` the function is indeed pure and you can check it using the definition of referential transparency: we can replace the call to this function with its output:
+But even if we use a shared state the function is referentially transparent because we can replace the call to this function with its output:

 ```Scala
 factorial(3)